aggie-coding-club/Rev-Registration/README.md

     - e.g. `scrape_grades -c EN`
   - `-p [procs]` or `--procs [procs]`
     - e.g. `scrape_grades -p 5`
-    - `scrape_grades` uses mutli-processing, and this changes how many processes run at a time.
+    - `scrape_grades` uses multi-processing, and this changes how many processes run at a time.
 Defaults to the number of cores your CPU has.
   - Note that all of `scrape_grades` arguments can be used at the same time

 ### Frontend: